danthorpe/Money/README.md

 `NSDecimal` would be a better storage type for `_Decimal`, however it doesn’t have the full `NSDecimalNumberBehaviors` support that `NSDecimalNumber` enjoys.
 In particular, specifying the scale is problematic.
 If anyone has any smart ideas, please get in touch.
 I’ve added an equivalent extension on `NSDecimal` as for `NSDecimalNumber`.

 ### `ValueCoding`
-Both `_Decimal` and `_Money` conform to [`ValueCoding`](https://github.com/danthorpe/ValueCoding) which means they can be encoded and stored inside archives.
+Both `_Decimal`, `_Money` and `FXTransaction` all conform to [`ValueCoding`](https://github.com/danthorpe/ValueCoding) which means they can be encoded and stored inside archives.

 ## Author
 Daniel Thorpe [@danthorpe](https://twitter.com/danthorpe).

-Feel free to get in contact if you have questions, queries, or need help.
+Feel free to get in contact if you have questions, queries, suggestions, or need help.
+Especially get in contact via an Issue here or on Twitter if you want to add support for another FX service provider.

 I wrote an introductory blog post about money [here](http://danthorpe.me/posts/money.html).